 Fact: Plan F availability depends on your Medicare eligibility date.

 - If you are currently enrolled in Plan F, you can keep your coverage.
 No action is required.

-- If you are first eligible for Medicare before Jan.
+- If you were first eligible for Medicare before Jan.
 1, 2020, Plan F will be available.

-- If you are not first eligible for Medicare before Jan.
+- If you were not first eligible for Medicare before Jan.
 1, 2020, Plan F will not be available.

 Myth 2: I became Medicare eligible when I was 42 years old due to a disability.
 Now when I reach age 65, Plan F won't be available.

-Myth 3: In 2020 when Plan F goes away, I’ll be stuck on Plan F and rates will skyrocket.
+Myth 3: In 2020 Plan F went away, so now I’m stuck on Plan F and rates will skyrocket.

 Myth 4: There is no difference between Medicare Supplement Plan F and Plan G.

 Fact: Plan F covers the Medicare Part B deductible, while Plan G does not.
 This is one of the main elements of MACRA.

 Myth 5: I have High Deductible Plan F, but it went away in 2020.

 Fact: If you are currently enrolled in High Deductible Plan F, you can keep your coverage.
 Additionally, Wellmark members enrolled in High Deductible Plan F for 12 consecutive months will be allowed to move to Plan F without answering health questions during the Annual Enrollment Period (AEP) from Oct.
 15–Dec.
 7 for coverage to be effective Jan.
 1. If you move from High Deductible Plan F to regular Plan F outside the AEP, you are required to answer health questions on the application.

 The bottom line